Gottlieb Duttweiler Institute: Aims

 The GDI Gottlieb Duttweiler Institute has been conducting independent research for more than forty years.
 Its aim is to promote unorthodox and unconventional thinking and thereby generate groundbreaking ideas and approaches to problems.
 The GDI endeavours to be a meeting place, a space for bold ideas and for communication that transcends boundaries.

 Thanks to its networking, the GDI functions as a worldwide knowledge platform for researching and discussing economic and social issues and making the results available to a broader public.

 The inscription at the entrance of the institute states the following:

 Fields of activity

-As a meeting place and knowledge hub, the GDI has four main focuses of activity: it is a research centre and innovative think-tank, publishes the findings of its research in studies and the quarterly "GDI Impuls", organises conferences and is accessible to a broader public as a conference and meeting venue.
+As a meeting place and knowledge hub, the GDI has four main focuses of activity: It is a research centre and innovative think tank, trains executives with leadership programmes, develops innovation strategies with companies and is available as a venue for events.

 Experts from business and society meet regularly at the GDI to discuss current trends and future developments.
 Specialist meetings organised in cooperation with international partners and universities, and evening events dealing with society-related issues, provide further opportunities for exchanging views and experience.

 Topics

-The main topics covered in the last few years largely concern the following four fields: